bonangira/bonangira/README.md

 - 👋 Hi, I’m @bonangira
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning project management and evaluation
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on data analytics and data science
 - 📫 How to reach me: WhatsApp Messenger: +254795462902
 - 😄 Pronouns: Mr
 - ⚡ Fun fact:I love playing with dogs